Enrolments

 The first day of preschool is an important day for both you and your child.

-Preparing your child for preschool is extremely important to ensure that anxiety is minimal.
+Preparing your child for preschool is important to ensure that anxiety is minimal.

 The most important thing to remember is to: